The English East India Company: Model for Future Multinational Corporations?

 INTRODUCTION

-The English East India Company (EIC) might be a model for how a multinational corporation could survive and prosper in an increasingly chaotic and hostile geopolitical world.
+The English East India Company (EIC) was an innovative new type of corporation.
+It might be a model for how a multinational corporation could survive and prosper in an increasingly chaotic and hostile geopolitical world.

 HISTORIC BACKGROUND

 The East India Company (EIC) was chartered in 1600 by Queen Elizabeth I to promote and monopolize English trade with Asia.
-England, a poor country in the 1600s but with colonial ambitions after defeating the Spanish Armada in 1588, outsourced its colonial ambitions to the EIC and other private companies.
+England, a poor country in the 1600s but with colonial ambitions after defeating the Spanish Armada in 1588, outsourced its colonial ambitions to the East India Company and other private companies.

 The EIC was vertically integrated.
 The company designed, built and repaired its own ships, built its own docks and warehouses in London and in India.
 It had a large corporate headquarters in London.
 The company held sales auctions of its imports in its headquarters.
 It was a major employer in London.
 It was an “enlightened” employer, offering fringe benefits, including pensions.
 It provided a retirement home in London for sailors.